leonardofaria/leonardofaria.net/content/posts/2020/11/30/getting-web-vitals-information-with-lighthouse.md

 ![Web Vitals information in Lighthouse report](/wp-content/uploads/2020/11/lighthouse-web-vitals-report.jpg)

-What I want to share today is how to get Web Vitals information from the Lighthouse node package (from my [lighthouse-examples GitHub repository](https://github.com/leonardofaria/lighthouse-examples)):
+What I want to share today is how to get Web Vitals information from the Lighthouse node package (from my <A href="https://github.com/leonardofaria/lighthouse-examples">lighthouse-examples GitHub repository</A>):

 ```js showLineNumbers
 const lighthouse = require('lighthouse');